(formerly Music Industry and Technology)

 Students are encouraged to take courses in related fields such as game development, animation and video production to expand career possibilities and better understand the industries that employ audio and music specialists.

-- Upon admission, students must demonstrate a fundamental understanding of music notation, OR complete MUSI 101 - Elements of Music before enrolling in the required MUSI 103 - Theory & Musicianship I their first semester.
+- Upon admission, students must demonstrate a fundamental understanding of music notation, OR complete MUSI 101 - Elements of Music in their first semester, before enrolling in the required MUSI 103 - Theory & Musicianship I .

 - Students must achieve a minimum grade of C in any major course for it to apply towards the degree.